Tsuki-Bakery/qemu-virgl-whpx/README.md

 Latest binaries build is offered at [Releases page](https://github.com/Tsuki-Bakery/qemu-virgl-whpx/releases) upon commit.

 > [!IMPORTANT]
-> Due to potential licensing problems, we can't include file d3dcompiler_47.dll (which is needed to compile Direct3D shaders for ANGLE) for now.
+> Due to potential licensing problems, we can't include file `d3dcompiler_47.dll` (which is needed to compile Direct3D shaders for ANGLE) for the time being.

 Find and copy `d3dcompiler_47.dll` file to the extracted binaries directory (same level as `qemu*.exe` files).
 You can find this DLL file in most Chromium web browsers binary directory, or from System32: